-We feel fortunate to own and manage Boulder Brook Farm.
-It’s our little piece of Eden, and with ownership comes responsibility.
+Boulder Brook Farm has been awarded the “NYS Grown & Certified” designation; for quality environmental management.
+We feel fortunate to own the farm; it’s our little piece of Eden, and with ownership comes responsibility.
 We aim to do our part in maintaining the Earth’s dynamic, productive, and sustainable ecological systems through careful stewardship.
 One first step is the humility to accept that despite all discovered through scientific study, much remains to be learned about how natural systems work.
 Here are a few ways in which we preserve, cultivate, and contribute to our essential ecosystem.

 Farming in a Green Way